6 minute read

 - Password management and strong passwords are essential

-- Tightly manage and limit adminstrative access, as well as any remote access to the administrative portal
+- Tightly manage and limit administrative access, as well as any remote access to the administrative portal

-If you discover or have been notified that a compromise may have occurred, take these steps:
+If you discover or have been notified that a compromise or data breach may have occurred, take these steps:

 - Stop processing on the compromised ecommerce environment, at least temporarily.
 Seek alternative processing methods such as credit card terminals through dial-up.